Our Top 5 London areas to move to!

 Starting a property search in London can be challenging especially if excellent transport links and high achieving schools are at the top of your wish list.
-To give you a helping hand with your property search, explore my top 5 London areas to move to in 2017.
+Today, I want to give you a helping hand with your property search, explore my top 5 London areas to move to.

-Each of my chosen areas is a fantastic location for a family home, but is often overshadowed by a more popular neighbouring district.
-Read on to find out why you should consider my top 5 London areas to move to in 2017.
+Altogether, aach of my chosen areas is a fantastic location for a family home, but is often overshadowed by a more popular neighbouring district.
+Please read on to find out why you should consider my top 5 London areas to move to:

 Often referred to as the poor relation to Marylebone and Mayfair, Fitzrovia is now starting to claim its own prominent status.